nguyensjsu/sp19-281-cloud-walkers/Docs/ProjectJournal.md

 	* Fix CORS issue

 * Hongzhe Yang:
+    * Add MongoDB sharding on the database
+    * Add the user login information stored in the database
+    * Add Load Balancer in front of the application

 * Yu Zhao:
     * Continue the work to tune communication between Frontend and Backend